vbaconnet-ledger/developer-portal/_docs/transport/prerequisites.md

 6.14.15
 ```

-The commands should print the versions of Node.js and npm accordingly.
+The commands prints the versions of Node.js and npm respectively.

 <!--  -->
 {% include alert.html style="note" text="The integrations and tutorials should work with older versions of Node and npm but it has not been tested by our team." %}